BuggyPasta/SMS-Tool/README.md

 4. Monitor logs for suspicious activity
 5. Keep the system and Gammu updated

 The app is designed to be used in a LAN only and accessed via WireGuard or other VPN.
+The project has NOT been designed to be exposed on the Internet, so do so at your own risk.
+The idea is for this tool to be used in a trusted local environment where the admin knows all users in person and isn't afraid of malicious activity.

 ## Troubleshooting